kvasdopil/ui-gen/README.md

 - 📍 **Positioned Screens**: Each screen is positioned absolutely at its creation location
 - 💾 **Persistent Storage**: All screens, conversations, generated content, and camera position/zoom are automatically saved to IndexedDB
 - 🔍 **Pan & Zoom Viewport**: Press and drag to pan and scroll to zoom (10% to 100%) the viewport
+- ☁️ **Sync Status Indicator**: Fixed cloud icon shows offline/syncing/synced/error states with tooltips and retry, so you always know if collaboration is healthy
 - 🖱️ **Selectable Screens**: Click any screen to select it and see its prompt panel
 - 🎨 **Visual Selection**: Screens have a transparent border by default, display a 2px solid blue border when selected, and show a 2px solid blue border on hover when not selected
 - 👆 **Click Outside to Deselect**: Click on empty space to deselect the current screen